Susan Oguya

 Susan Eve Oguya Kutalek, commonly known as Susan Oguya, is a businesswoman, designer and entrepreneur in Kenya.
 She is the co-founder and former chief operating officer of MFarm Kenya Limited, an internet-based company that facilitates farmers to find the best farm implements, seeds and access to weather reports and market information.
-Since August 2015, Susan Oguya works as a senior designer at Dalberg Global Development Advisors, based in New York City.
+Since August 2015, Oguya has worked as a senior designer at Dalberg Global Development Advisors, based in New York City.

 Background and education

-She was born in the western part of Kenya in 1987.
+Oguya was born in the western part of Kenya in 1987.
 She attended Kenyan schools for her pre-university studies.
-She was exposed to computers when one of her uncles, who was studying in the capital city of Nairobi, came home with his desktop during the vacations.
+She was exposed to computers when one of her uncles, who was studying in the capital city of Nairobi, came home with his desktop during a vacation.
 Later, her uncle bought her a desktop of her own.
-She decided to study IT at university.
+She decided to study Information Technology at university.
 In 2010, she completed a four-year undergraduate course, graduating from Strathmore University, with a Bachelor of Science, majoring in Business Information Technology.

-In 2013 she was admitted to the Università Cattolica del Sacro Cuore (Catholic University of the Sacred Heart), in Milan, Italy.
+In 2013, she was admitted to the Università Cattolica del Sacro Cuore (Catholic University of the Sacred Heart), in Milan, Italy.
 After one year, she graduated with a Master of Business Administration.
 From there, she joined Domus Academy, also in Milan, where she studied design, graduating in 2015 with a Master of Design degree, majoring in Human Computer Interaction.